 In this article, we will cover how to get from Zurich to Zermatt and St. Moritz.

 If you wish to do the Glacier Express, it is best to arrive at the starting point one day before.
 That way, you can easily take the train in the morning.
+There are either one or two Glacier Express trains per day depending on the season.

 How to Get To Glacier Express (Zermatt) From Zurich